What is CLIA Waived?

 What is a CLIA waiver?

-Every laboratory and home test have its own unique requirements.
+Every laboratory and home test kit has its own unique requirements.
 Certain tests can be highly complex and may require specialized equipment.
 If these tests satisfy certain conditions they can be exempt or waived from all regulatory procedures.
 In other words, these tests are cleared by FDA and can be performed at home.
 Most of these tests are very simple to carry out and use standardized equipment, which makes chances of an inaccuracy impossible.
 Such tests are referred to as a CLIA waived.

 CLIA certification has to be renewed every two years by testing in a controlled environment.
 Generally, this testing is conducted without monitoring unless a complaint has been made about the company.